elizabethnyam/etana/workspaces/SettingUpIEtanaOnRaspberryPi.md

 The last version of `@identity-box/idservice` that uses Firebase is `0.1.23`.

-Because it uses Admin access (just for simplicity) this means, that if you want to build your own Identity Box, you need to have Admin access to our Firebase Project.
+Because it uses Admin access (just for simplicity) this means, that if you want to build your own Etana, you need to have Admin access to our Firebase Project.
 Obviously, we need to change that.

 To have Firebase working, we need to upload the `idbox-firebase.json` file to your Raspberry Pi.
-This file currently available to (trusted) contributors only and can be found on our Identity Box Keybase team share.
+This file currently available to (trusted) contributors only and can be found on our Etana Keybase team share.

 Once you have the file on your Raspberry Pi, you need to add the following to `.bash_profile` file: